Archaeological Synchronism.

 : alist

-of the the marginal densities of date of any terminus post quem or terminus ante quem, as affected by depositional variates in the joint conditional distribution.production
+of the marginal densities of date of any terminus post quem or terminus ante quem, as affected by depositional variates in the joint conditional distribution.production

 : alist